 - Just Between You and Me: Biedermeyer reveals he was the one to kill Dehlia when he corners Nancy back at her house.
-Unbeknownst to him, Natalie records his confession on her cell phone.
+Unfortunately for him, Nancy records his confession on her cell phone.

 - Karma Houdini: Apparently the entire school thought it was hilarious for Trish and Ingra to try and trick Nancy into giving CPR to someone who didn't need it.